nicolasgasco/42_cursus/README.md

 This is the list of projects sorted by date:
 1. **libft** (C programming, July 2021): re-write useful C functions like split or join using only malloc and free
-2. **born2beroot** (Linux sys administration, August 2021): create a virtual machine under specific instructions.
+2. **born2beroot** (Unix sys administration, August 2021): create a virtual machine under specific instructions.
 Setting a minimal Debian server implementing strict rules, e.g. strong password policy, UFW firewall, SSH, etc. In the repo there's only a Bash script that had to be broadcasted to all users every 10 minutes using crontab and wall
 3. **get_next_line** (C programming, August 2021): write a function which returns a line read from a file descriptor (bonus: multiple file descriptors without losing the reading thread on each of them)
 4. **ft_printf** (C programming, September 2021): reproduce basic functioning of prinft function (flags implemented: %c, %s, %i, %d, %u, %x, %X, %p, %%, no error handling except for NULL strings passed as parameter)